kliment-olechnovic/voronota/expansion_js/README.md

-        --coarse-grained                     flag to output a inter-residue contacts --input-is-script                    flag to treat input file as vs script --as-assembly                        flag to treat input file as biological assembly --expand-ids                         flag to output expanded IDs
+        --coarse-grained                     flag to output a inter-residue contacts --input-is-script                    flag to treat input file as vs script --as-assembly                        flag to treat input file as biological assembly --use-hbplus                         flag to run 'hbplus' to tag H-bonds --expand-ids                         flag to output expanded IDs
         --og-pipeable                        flag to format output to be pipeable to 'voronota query-contacts' --help | -h                          flag to display help message and exit